thomasbelliott/516-1/README.md

 English letters.
 The letters must wrap around.

-1. The user is shown a first prompt box and asked to enter a positive or negative integer number representing the desired shift.
+1. The user is shown a first prompt box and asked to enter a positive or negative integer representing the desired shift.
 For example, a left shift of 3 places would be represented as -3; a right shift of 1 place would be represented as 1.